 Heitor dos Prazeres' paintings demonstrate his attention to detail, his ingenious observation of his cultural context, and the artist's propensity to devote himself to minutiae and subtleties.
 This is conveyed, for example, in the pictorial quality of the clothes, hats, jewelry and other adornments of his characters, represented with remarkable skill and detail.
 These elements contributed to attributing great dignity to those portrayed - in a context of intense social hostility.
 He even depicted himself in several of his works, and some of his characters were people he knew and respected in the neighborhood between Cidade Nova and Cais do Porto in Rio de Janeiro, known as "Little Africa".
 Heitor do Prazeres himself made a decisive contribution to making this region known as one of the most effervescent spaces of Afro-diasporic creativity.

 His first canvases were produced in 1937.
-In 1951, he won third place in the award for national artists at the 1st São Paulo International Biennial, with the painting Moenda, which is now part of the collection of the Museu de Arte Contemporânea da USP.
+In 1951, he won third place in the award for national artists at the 1st International Biennial of São Paulo, with the painting Moenda, which is now part of the collection of the Museu de Arte Contemporânea da USP.
 He had a gallery dedicated to his work (Sala Especial) at the 2nd São Paulo International Biennial in 1953 and took part in the 1961 and 1979 editions.
 In 1966, he took part in the First World Festival of Black Arts in Dakar, Senegal.
 He created sets and costumes for the Ballet of the IV Centenary of the City of São Paulo.
-In 1999, a retrospective exhibition was held at the Espaço BNDES and the National Museum of Fine Arts (MNBA) in honor of his centenary.
+In 1999, a retrospective exhibition of his work was held at Espaço BNDES and the National Museum of Fine Arts (MNBA) in honor of his centenary.
 In 2023, a major retrospective of his work was presented at the CCBB in Rio de Janeiro.
 Throughout his career, he has held six solo exhibitions and more than thirty group shows.